Aaron Clauset: Awards and honors

 In 2015, Clauset received a prestigious CAREER Award from the National Science Foundation to develop and evaluate new methods for characterizing the structure of networks.
 In 2016, Clauset received the Erdös-Rényi Prize in Network Science from the Network Science Society for his contributions to the study of network structure, including Internet mapping, inference of missing links, and community structure, and for his provocative analyses of human conflicts and social stratification.
-In 2021, a paper he coauthored on "The unequal impact of parenthood in academia" was awarded the "Paper of the Year" recognition by the International Society for Scientometrics and Informetrics (ISSI), and in 2023, he was named a Fellow of the Network Science Society.
+In 2021, a paper he coauthored on "The unequal impact of parenthood in academia" was awarded the "Paper of the Year" recognition by the International Society for Scientometrics and Informetrics (ISSI).
+He was named a Fellow of the Network Science Society in 2023, and was elected as a Fellow of the American Association for the Advancement of Science (AAAS) in 2025.

 Personal life

 Aaron Clauset was a contestant on the fourth season of the NBC reality television show Average Joe: The Joe Strikes Back, which aired in 2005.
 From 2002 to 2016, he wrote a blog Structure+Strangeness on science, complex systems, and computation.